EagleVision: A Dual-Stage Framework with BEV-grounding-based Chain-of-Thought for Spatial Intelligence: Experiment

+\paragraph{SPF-DPP Hyper-parameter Sensitivity.} To address concerns about parameter sensitivity, we vary each of the four key hyper-parameters individually while fixing the rest at their defaults (Tab.~\ref{tab:spf_hyper}).
+The rotation weight $\beta$ and temporal bandwidth $b$ are largely robust: performance stays within 0.5 points across tested values.
+The diffusion scale $\tau$ and quality mixing weight $\alpha$ are more sensitive, yet SPF-DPP consistently outperforms naive time-based sampling across all tested configurations.
+This confirms that the gains stem from explicitly modeling diversity rather than from a narrow hyper-parameter sweet spot.

-\paragraph{GRPO Reward Ablation.} We further ablate GRPO reward terms: Accuracy (Acc), Format, Tool bonus, and Spatial consistency in Tab.~\ref{tab:ablation_reward}.
-Acc+Format yields 61.1.
-Adding Tool boosts performance to 63.0 (+1.9), showing that outcome-conditioned encouragement of tool use is crucial.
+\paragraph{GRPO Reward.} Tab.~\ref{tab:ablation_reward} ablates the reward terms.
+Accuracy + Format yields 61.1.
+Adding the Tool bonus boosts performance to 63.0 (+1.9), showing that outcome-conditioned encouragement of tool use is crucial.
 Adding the Spatial term reaches 63.5 (+0.5), by rewarding pose-consistent calls and penalizing invalid retrievals.
-Overall, the Tool reward provides the main gain, while Spatial further regularizes decisions for stable improvements.
+Overall, the Tool reward provides the main gain, while the Spatial term further regularizes querying decisions.

+\paragraph{Robustness to Pose Noise.} To assess sensitivity to pose estimation errors, we inject Gaussian noise into the camera trajectory at three levels and also replace Vipe with a learning-based alternative (VGGT~\cite{wang2025vggt}).
+As shown in Tab.~\ref{tab:noise}, performance degrades gracefully: even with medium noise ($5\%$, $5^\circ$), accuracy drops by only 0.4\%.
+Replacing the backend with VGGT yields 63.2 ($-0.3$), confirming that the gains stem from the macro--micro framework rather than a specific SLAM system.
+This robustness arises because nearest-frame retrieval acts as a spatial buffer---even under coordinate drift, retrieved frames retain sufficient visual overlap for effective grounding.